VolodymyrVoronov/random_companies/README.md

 ```

 <br/>
-If you dont need some of the parameters, just set it to false.
+If you don't need some of the parameters, just set it to false.

 **getRandomCompanies(10, { logo: false, phoneNumber: false })**

-_The output wont contain logo and phone number of the companies._
+_The output won't contain logo and phone number of the companies._

 ## Parameters